 Automatic Emergency Braking (AEB)

 Sensors near the front and rear bumper help alert the driver to approaching vehicles or objects while backing up.
 When an object is detected, the system applies brief braking pressure while the vehicle is moving backward, and can actually stop the vehicle in time to prevent impact with obstacles or, more importantly, people.
-So important is this technology for both driver and pedestrian safety, the NHTSA recently announced it will require AEB features in its 5-Star Safety Rating criteria, starting with model year 2018, to further encourage auto manufacturers to include AEB as standard equipment.
+So important is this technology for both driver and pedestrian safety, NHTSA recently announced it will require AEB features in its 5-Star Safety Rating criteria, starting with model year 2018, to further encourage auto manufacturers to include AEB as standard equipment.

 Night Vision Safety Technology